StackVista/stackstate-docs/setup/cli/cli-stac.md

 If the `stac` CLI was installed on Linux or Windows using a standalone executable file, the first time you run any `stac` command, a configuration wizard will request the required configuration items.
 The wizard will then create a configuration file with the entered details and store it under the user's home directory.
 If a valid configuration file already exists, the `stac` CLI will use this and the configuration wizard will not run.

-The configuration wizard is not available when the `stac` CLI is run inside a Docker container on macOS, Linux or Windows.
+The configuration wizard isn't available when the `stac` CLI is run inside a Docker container on macOS, Linux or Windows.

 {% hint style="info" %}
 To configure the `stac` CLI, you will need your [authentication credentials](#authentication).